 BI, on the other hand, is mainly driven by the IT department and is a platform, or sets of tools, serving the purpose of delivering information.

 Having said that, BI plays an important role in EPM as it offers analysis and reporting functions that aid the decision-making process.
 Gaining access to a pool of data and drawing out only the most relevant one is not easy.
-We have discussed before, data in today business world is enormous, chaotic, and the ability to handle such sheer volume quickly and effectively can give your organisation a better head start.
+We have discussed before, data in today's business world is enormous and chaotic, and the ability to handle such sheer volume quickly and effectively can give your organisation a better head start.

 Products today, like Infor d/EPM, have built-in BI to address complex issues from multi-dimensional analysis through data mining to sophisticated predictive analysis via an Excel-feel, web-based interface.